What do lumps on dogs mean?

 In veterinary, however, we do generally tend to use the word to describe a growth – this could be equally applied to a benign growth (or lump) as much as a malignant (cancerous) growth, therefore if we describe a growth as a tumour, this does not necessarily mean that it is cancerous.

-How common are lumps on dogs?
+How common are lumps on pets?

-How to treat lumps on dogs
+How to treat lumps on pets

 If it appears that a lump genuinely appears to be a growth, the next consideration will be to decide on an approach.
 Options for further investigation may include:

 Fine needle aspirate involves inserting a needle into the growth to remove some of the cells.
 These are then transferred onto a microscope slide to allow examination under the microscope (cytology).
 The advantage of FNA is that it allows investigation of a lump without having to resort to anaesthesia and more invasive techniques.

 Often this procedure is done while your pet is with you in the consulting room and it’s usually not painful, meaning it is uncommon for the animal to need sedation or anaesthetic for your vet to carry this out.
 It may not be appropriate in some cases, particularly if a growth is very close to a sensitive area or if your pet is in pain around the area, and it may also depend on your pet’s temperament.

 In a lot of cases, FNA can provide useful information about a growth which will then inform your vet’s next steps, i.e does it need removing, and how big a margin around the lump do they need?
 The disadvantage is that in a small proportion of cases, the sample may provide no useful information; some lumps may not shed cells very easily and may not provide a representative sample.

 How accurate the answer also depends on where the needle passes into within the lump.
 In some cases, a lump may have a surrounding fatty tissue.
 If the needle passes into the surrounding tissue rather than the core of the lump this may provide misleading information.